ongas/hs-price-tracker/price_tracker_developer_guide.md

 4.  **Final Price:** The price from the highest-scoring candidate is selected as the validated seller price.

 This scoring mechanism allows the system to intelligently weigh different contextual clues, making the price extraction process more reliable and less dependent on a fixed page structure.

+**Seller Product URL Validation:**
+- After price extraction, the selected offer's seller product URL is validated against the expected product model.
+- If the URL does not match the product model, the offer is excluded and diagnostics are logged.

 **Entity Management:**